KushajveerSingh/notes/docs/ui_ux/books/dont_make_me_think.md

     -   When you hover over a section, subsections can also be shown for that section.

--   Utilities - links to important elements of the site that are not part of the content hierarchy (like Sign In/Register, Help, a Site Map, Shoppint Cart, info about publisher like About us, Contact Us).
+-   Utilities - links to important elements of the site that are not part of the content hierarchy (like Sign In/Register, Help, a Site Map, Shopping Cart, info about publisher like About us, Contact Us).

     These should be slightly less prominent that the Sections.

 -   Search.
-Every page must include this, as a mojarity of the people are looking for this.
+Every page must include this, as a majority of the people are looking for this.
 Keep is simple as shown in the diagram and use the word "Search".
 Do not get fancy with Find, Quick Find, Quick Search, or Keyword Search.
 You do not have to add the text "Type a keyword", as you can assume people using the web already know this stuff.

     Sometimes you might want to limit the search to the current page, section, or something.
 The author finds this practice rarely useful, as then you have to provide the users with options to choose the scope of the search or explain to them what the search is going to do, which takes a mental load on the users.

     A better approach is to use a global search and after the user is on the search page and is overwhelmed, then show them the options to limit the scope of the search.

 An exception to the above rule is pages with "forms".
-When a person is filling in a form, we want to avoid unncessary distractions (like if you are paying on an e-comeerce site, you don't really want me to do anything but finish filling in the forms, and the same forregistering, subscribing, giving feedback, or checking off personalization preferences).
+When a person is filling in a form, we want to avoid unnecessary distractions (like if you are paying on an e-commerce site, you don't really want me to do anything but finish filling in the forms, and the same for registering, subscribing, giving feedback, or checking off personalization preferences).

 On these pages use a minimal version of persistent navigation with just the Site ID, a link to Home, and any utilities that might help me fill out the form.